 Scott Stulberg is a travel and stock photographer who often journeys to distant lands to capture unique images.
 He is represented by many stock agencies, including Corbis and Getty Images.
 Scott is a contributing writer for Shutterbug magazine and EOS Magazine and also leads photo workshops in different locations in the US and around the world.
 He is also the author of Passage to Burma, a coffee table book spanning a dozen years of photographing his favorite country, Burma.

-Scott’s photos have been used by Microsoft, Fuji, Newsweek, New York Times, National Geographic, greeting cards, calendars, book covers and are in private collections around the world.
+Based in Sedona, Arizona, Scott's photos have been used by Microsoft, Fuji, Newsweek, New York Times, National Geographic, greeting cards, calendars, book covers and are in private collections around the world.
 His work is on permanent display in the United Nations and many hospitals including the UCLA Medical Center which recently decorated 60 patient rooms with his work.

 "The definition of photography is "painting with light", and to me, that's what Photoflex has always been about.
 Helping photographers create the perfect quality of light to make beautiful images.
 Photoflex is constantly working on so many creative ways of getting photographers the best methods to paint with light.
 Using their gear for as long as I can remember, I am never let down and they have helped me create some of my favorite all-time images.
 Being a travel photographer, I put all my gear through the ringer.
 Photoflex takes a licking and keeps on ticking!
 Life would not be the same without Photoflex!"